BrettHallen/MicroProfessor/MPF-III/README.md

 I do also have a dump of the MCS-48 firmware in the keyboard.<br>

-My example actually has dual ROMs that can be switched: it has Multitech's original Apple 2 clone firmware plus an almost exact copy of the Apple IIe firmware.<br>
+My example actually has dual ROMs that can be switched: it has Multitech's original Apple clone firmware plus an almost exact copy of the Apple //e firmware.<br>

 ## [Documentation](/MPF-III/Documentation)
 Copies of the MPF-III documentation (available on Archive) just in case they get disappeared from there: